Zero Gunner 2

-Zero Gunner 2 is a 3D multidirectional shooter developed by Psikyo as a sequel to Zero Gunner, the original arcade game.
+Zero Gunner 2 (ゼロガンナー2) is a 3D multidirectional shooter developed by Psikyo as a sequel to Zero Gunner, the original arcade game.
 It was released for the Dreamcast in Japan in 2001.

 A version of this game was developed and released in 2018 for the Nintendo Switch, by Zerodiv.
-This version was given the title "Zero Gunner 2-" as Zerodiv had to rebuild the game almost from scratch, due to the original data being missing, and out of respect for both the original version of the game and purists.
-This version was later released for Microsoft Windows via Steam in December 2020.
+This version was given the title Zero Gunner 2- as Zerodiv had to rebuild the game almost from scratch, due to the original data being missing, and out of respect for both the original version of the game and purists.
+This version was later released for Microsoft Windows via Steam in December 2020, PlayStation 4 in July 2022 and Xbox One in January 2023.

 Story

 In the near future, an Asian conglomerate known as Igem develops a unique energy source capable of developing a number of innovative machines.
 Their over-abundant research with the energy leads to the construction of a weather control machine called ONI, developed entirely for the purpose of taking over the world.
 Once ONI is activated, the countries of the world suffer and Igem's secret militia move in to destroy any opposition.
 It is here that the Zero Gunner squadron is called into action to stop Igem and to destroy ONI.